Last Updated on August 6, 2022

 I had a 40 minute massage which focused on back, neck and shoulders, legs, arms and hands.
 Like all good massage therapists, she asks if there are any particular areas that need working on and the type of pressure you like (deep tissue or relaxation etc).
 I love the hot towels too, which are hot but not burning hot…so it’s like a warm hug haha!

 6. Donuts donuts DONUTS!

 Grin City Bakery

-Another new business is the Grin City Bakery that make donuts and goodies fresh each morning and stay open until they’ve sold out!
+Another cool business is the Grin City Bakery that make donuts and goodies fresh each morning.
+They stay open until they’ve sold out!
 Everything is very reasonably priced.
-I was drawn to of course the biggest thing for sale…and strangely enough I was intrigued because it looked like a cow pat/poo…the Fritters.
+I was drawn to of course the biggest thing for sale, and strangely enough I was intrigued because it looked like a cow poo, the Fritters.
 I wasn’t too sure what they were and the guy said it’s a mash up of all the left over donut dough, mixed with apple, deep fried and glazed.
 It was amazing.

 7. Check out of the architecture of the Merchant National Bank

 Louis Sullivan ‘Jewel Box’ Bank